Courses in Kinesiology (KIN)

 1311 Foundations of Kinesiology (3-0).
 Survey of the historical and philosophical foundations, scope, objectives, and future of kinesiology-related careers.
 In addition, scientific foundations, programs, professional considerations, and leadership requirements for employment within this profession will be emphasized.

 1341 Introduction to Athletic Training (3-0).
-The clinical education of skills and techniques relating to upper extremity, cervical and thoracic spin, head, face and thorax assessment involving health history, visual inspection, physical inspection and functional testing.
+The clinical education of skills and techniques relating to upper extremity, cervical and thoracic spine, head, face and thorax assessment involving health history, visual inspection, physical inspection, and functional testing.

 2361 Principles of Wellness (3-0).
 The study of the aspects that make up total wellness.
 Subject areas will include the health-related aspects of physical fitness, proper nutrition, heart disease, substance abuse, and the influence of mental, emotional, and psychological factors on these aspects.

 3300 Outdoor Fitness and Wellness (3-0).
 Discussion and practice of outdoor activities, including backpacking, hiking, fishing, kayaking, shooting, hunting, climbing, first aid, and environmental issues.
 Course will focus on trip planning from a backpacking perspective with the understanding that backpacking techniques will be used for all outdoor adventures.
 The primary focus of the course is the idea that fitness achieved through outdoor activities is an important component of health and wellness.

 3321 Essentials of Coaching (3-0).
 A study of the concepts and competencies essential to coaching children and adolescents in the various sport settings.
 Topics such as coaching theory, coaching philosophies, the coach-athlete relationships, the coach-parent relationships, designing practice/training schedules, and administrative duties will be emphasized.